OrigamiSL/OTETrack/README.md

 python tracking/analysis_otetrack.py otetrack otetrack_256_full --dataset uav
 ```

+## Others

+If you would like to train GOT-10k by yourself, you may find that 200 epochs are not enough for the convergence, which can be manifested by the validation result.
+Then, you can try 400 epochs and decays the weight at the 300-th epoch.

 ## Acknowledgement

 This codebase is implemented on the following projects.
 We really appreciate their authors for the open-source works!